OpResCodes/SimulatedAnnealingHeuristic/README.md

 ## Example (Quadratic assignment problem)

+The full source code of the example is provided in the source folder.

 We consider 5 locations.
 The distances between the locations are recorded in a distance-matrix

 | d(i,j) | A | B | C | D | E |